 If you are the owner of a Great Dane, then you need to be aware of DCM in Great Danes.
 Dilated cardiomyopathy (DCM) is a common and serious heart condition that affects this breed.
 It often results in sudden death.
+If your dog has a recent diagnosis of DCM, this post is for you!

 We will also provide information on how you can help keep your Great Dane healthy and prevent DCM from developing!